alainassaf/alainassaf.github.io/aboutme.md

 You can view [**LinkedIn Profile**](http://www.linkedin.com/in/alainassaf){:target="_blank"} for more information (please connect).
 You can also follow me on [**Twitter**](http://www.twitter.com/alainassaf){:target="_blank"}.
 I also maintain several repositories on [**GitHub**](https://github.com/alainassaf){:target="_blank"} (including gists and code from this blog).

-I can be reached directly at: alainassaf &lt;AT&gt; outlook &lt;DOT&gt; com
+I can be reached directly at: <alainassaf@outlook.com>

 Thanks for reading,